FLAMEGPU/FLAMEGPU2/README.md

 cmake ..
 ```

+#### Runtime compilation of Agent Functions

+FLAME GPU 2 support runtime compilation of agent functions.
+E.g. specification of agent functions, or agent function conditions, as strings.
+This is a perquisite for other language support via [SWIG](http://www.swig.org/).
+In order to test RTC features (in tests/test_cases/runtime/test_rtc_device_api.cu) you must set the following environment variables.

+1. `FLAMEGPU2_INC_DIR` This should be set to the `\include` directory of the main FLAMEGPU2 directory.
+2. `CUDA_PATH` This will be set when installing CUDA but if you have changed this then it **must** point to the CUDA installation folder of the CUDA version used to compile FLAMEGPU (e.g. the one detected by CMake).

 ##### Visualisation

 By default FGPU2 will not build visualisations, however this can be enabled with the cmake option `-DVISUALISATION=ON`.
 This also introduces the `VISUALISATION` preprocessor macro to all projects, so that optional visualisation code can be enabled.